Evidence review

 How to choose between them

 There's no universal winner.
 Brand-name makes sense if you want an FDA-approved product, have insurance that helps, or simply prefer the standardized option.
 Compounded makes sense if you're paying cash and want a lower price — provided you vet the pharmacy carefully.
 If you go compounded, work through is compounded semaglutide legit? and our 5-minute provider checklist.
-Some desks offer both, which lets you keep your options open.
+Some desks offer both, which lets you keep your options open: RxSpan MD itemises Ozempic at $1,299, Wegovy at $1,349 and Zepbound at $1,069 cash-pay on the same storefront as its $249-a-month compounded semaglutide, so the size of the gap is visible in one place rather than assembled from two sites.
+If tirzepatide specifically is your molecule, our tirzepatide-focused price tracker breaks out compounded pricing and footprint by desk.
+A newer wrinkle to watch is the arrival of oral GLP-1 pills, which are exactly the kind of not-yet-approved product gray-market sellers tend to imitate first.
 This is background for a conversation with a clinician, not medical advice.

 Frequently asked questions